Gudbrandsdalen: Etymology

 Depiction of King Olaf II speaking to peasants at the thing, Hundorp.
 Halfdan Egedius, 1899.

 The name Gudbrandsdalen means 'the valley/dale of Gudbrand'.
 Gudbrand (Old Norse Guðbrandr) is an old male name compounded of guð, 'god' and brandr, 'sword'.
 The name may be derived from a chief (hersir) called Gudbrand.
 According Icelandic historian and poet Snorri Sturluson, the district was also referred to as i Dalom ("in the valleys") because of the many valleys.
 Dale-Gudbrand settled in Hundorp in the present-day Sør-Fron Municipality.
 At the time of Halfdan the Black there was a "chief Gudbrand north in Gubrandsdalen" (Gudbrand herse nord i Dalom).
 Later Eric Bloodaxe had an opponent called Dale-Gudbrand.
 According to the sage Olaf II of Norway met one Dale-Gudbrand, supposedly the last Dale-Gudbrand, in 1021.
 Historians believe there was a regional centre at Hundorp during the Viking era and that the name Gudbrand was used for many generations by the ruling family.
-Burial mounds (tumulus) at Hundorp suggest that powerful men are buried there.
+Burial mounds (tumuli) at Hundorp suggest that powerful men are buried there.